pakizefar/bip39-passphrase/readme.md

 ## Usage

+Enter your personal phrase into the 'Your custom Passphrase' field.
+Your Bip39 will be re-generated from this.

+Or

 Enter your BIP39 phrase into the 'BIP39 Phrase' field, or press 'Generate Random Phrase'

-If required, set the derivation path, although the defaults are quite usable.
+If required, set the derivation path, although the defaults are quite usable, just use 'Coin' dropdown to select a coin for which the addresses to be generated.

 See the table for a list of addresses generated from the phrase.